bcgov/bcgovr/README.md

 ### Usage

-Auto-populate a new data analysis or R package project directory with `analysis_skeleton` or `package_skeleton`:
+Auto-populate a new R-based data analysis or package project directory with `analysis_skeleton` or `package_skeleton`:

 ``` r
 library(bcgovr)